School of Acupuncture

 - Meet with Financial Aid office to discuss payment options

 - Complete enrollment agreement and accompanying paperwork

-- English language competency is required; if English is not a student’s first language and he/she has not completed a two-year (60 semester credits or 90 quarter credits) baccalaureate level education in an institution accredited by an agency recognized by the U.S. Secretary of Education or from an equivalent English language institution in another country, then he/she will be required to score at least 61 on the Test of English as a Foreign Language (TOEFL) internet based test (iBT) which also requires a minimum speaking exam score of 26 and a minimum listening exam score of 22, or a level 6 on the International English Language Testing System (IELTS) exam
+- English language competency is required; If English is not a student’s first language and he/she has not completed a two-year (60 semester credits or 90 quarter credits) baccalaureate-level education in an institution accredited by an agency recognized by the U.S. Department of Education or from an equivalent English language institution in another country, then he/she will be required to score at least 61 on the Test of English as a Foreign Language (TOEFL) internet-based test (iBT) which also requires a minimum speaking exam score of 26 and a minimum listening exam score of 22, or a level 6 on the International English Language Testing System (IELTS) exam.

 ACUPUNCTURE MASTER DEGREE TUITION PRICE

-For more information on other student costs and optional fees, visit our course catalog.
-Download/View Catalog
+For more information on other student costs and optional fees, visit our course catalog page.